 We believe that ethical behavior is critical to the Lexmark's vision, Customers for Life.
 All Lexmark employees are expected to adhere to the policies set forth in the Lexmark Code of Business Conduct.
 The Code covers the following topics: personal conduct, conflicts of interest, accounting records, internal controls and audits, complying with laws and regulations, supplier relationships, customer relationships, information concerning others and corporate social responsibility.

-In 2015, nearly all regular, worldwide employees and managers (99 percent) acknowledged their understanding of the 2015 Code of Business Conduct confirming that they conduct themselves and Lexmark business in accordance with the Code’s requirements.
+In 2016, all regular, worldwide employees and managers acknowledged their understanding of the 2016 Code of Business Conduct confirming that they conduct themselves and Lexmark business in accordance with the Code’s requirements.
+Internal Audit, Human Resources and Legal review the Code of Business Conduct on an annual basis.

 Lexmark requires targeted anti-corruption and anti-bribery training courses that educate select employee groups about risks of corruption specific to their job functions.

-Any officer, director, employee, agent or stockholder acting on behalf of Lexmark who violates the Lexmark Code of Business Conduct can be subject to Lexmark disciplinary action, as well as substantial government fines and/or imprisonment.
-Lexmark publicly reports infractions of the Business Code of Conduct that impact investors.
+Any officer, director, employee or agent acting on behalf of Lexmark who violates the Lexmark Code of Business Conduct can be subject to Lexmark disciplinary action, as well as substantial government fines and/or imprisonment.

-Both Lexmark business units (Imaging Solutions and Services [ISS] and Enterprise Software [ES]) are regularly analyzed for risks related to corruption.
+Both Lexmark business operations are regularly analyzed for risks related to corruption.
 All locations and operations are included when considering fraud risks.
 Significant entities and processes are specifically identified during the review process.
-Corruption risk factors are considered in the formation of the Lexmark internal audit plan, which is reviewed by the Finance and Audit Committee of the Lexmark Board of Directors on an annual basis.
-The Company has designed and adopted employee and supplier codes of business conduct that help to mitigate these risks.
+Corruption risk factors are considered in the formation of the Lexmark internal audit plan, which is reviewed by the Director of Internal Audit, the Senior Vice President and Chief Information and Compliance Officer and the Chief Financial Officer on an annual basis.
+The company has designed and adopted employee and supplier codes of business conduct that help to mitigate these risks.

 The annual audit planning process takes into consideration high-risk fraud areas.
 The planning phase for each audit includes a discussion and consideration of fraud risk.
 Based on the risk assessment for fraud, internal Audit evaluates controls in each area audited through test steps designed to address fraud risks.
 Specific audits are also planned to primarily focus on fraud risks.
 Key risks are revenue recognition, inventory, receivables, fixed assets, liabilities/disbursements and employee payables.

 Lexmark has a zero-tolerance policy towards bribery and corruption among Lexmark employees and business partners.
 Lexmark terminates business relationships with business partners that operate in an unethical manner.
 Lexmark recently terminated its relationship with an electronic component manufacturer after discovering that the company violated an environmental regulation and refused to take the required corrective actions.
-Incidents of corruption involving Lexmark employees are reported to Lexmark’s Ethics Committee and to the Finance and Audit Committee of the Lexmark Board of Directors.
-No legal cases regarding corrupt practices were brought against Lexmark or our employees during 2015.
+Incidents of corruption involving Lexmark employees are reported to Human Resources and Legal.
+No legal cases regarding corrupt practices were brought against Lexmark or our employees during 2016.

 All allegations of employee corruption and/or fraud are thoroughly investigated by the appropriate business unit in collaboration with Human Resources, Internal Audit, and the Lexmark Legal Department.
 Results of such investigations determine disciplinary action and whether the incident requires investigation by outside agencies and formal charges.
 While incidents of corruption are infrequent, they do occur.
 In accordance with the Lexmark zero-tolerance policy toward bribery and corruption, Lexmark decided to dismiss certain employees during the reporting period based on nonsystemic, personal-level incidents of fraud or dishonesty.